ShivaniSuresh1/Typing-Speed-Tester-Using-Java/README.md

 ## Overview

-The SpeedTyper Pro is a user-friendly application designed to assess and enhance typing skills.
+The TypingSpeedTester is a user-friendly application designed to assess and enhance typing skills.
 In today's digital age, typing proficiency is a fundamental skill, and this project provides an interactive platform for users to measure their typing speed and accuracy.
 The primary goal is to promote self-improvement and skill development, making typing challenges enjoyable and engaging.

 ## Features